 Each visa type has its own application process, which can be found on the official website of Immigration New Zealand.
 To ensure they are fully informed about the requirements, expats may also consider hiring a professional visa processing agency.

-Before applying, expats must ensure that their passport is valid for at least three months (but ideally six months or more) after the date of their arrival in New Zealand.
-They should also ensure that their passport has enough blank pages for all of the necessary arrival and departure stamps.
+Before submitting their visa application, expats must make sure their passport is valid for at least three months (preferably six months or more) beyond their planned arrival date in New Zealand.
+They should also ensure that their passport has enough blank pages for the necessary stamps.

 Tourist visas for New Zealand

-Travellers from some countries don’t need a tourist visa to enter New Zealand.
-These include nationals of the US, the UK, Japan and Canada, among others.
-That said, even if someone’s country is on the visa-waiver list they will need to supply evidence of funds and proof of onward travel, as well as getting a NZeTA (New Zealand Electronic Travel Authority) before they travel.
+Travellers from some countries don’t need a tourist visa for New Zealand.
+The transit visa waiver agreement includes nationals of the US, the UK, Japan and Germany, among others.
+That said, even if someone’s country is on the visa-waiver list, they will need to supply evidence of funds and proof of onward travel, as well as get an NZeTA (New Zealand Electronic Travel Authority) before they travel.

-Visitors need proof that they have a certain amount of money per month of their visit, and a passport that is valid for at least three months, but ideally six months or more, after the date of their departure.
+Visitors require proof that they have a certain amount of money per month of their visit, and a passport that is valid for at least three months, but ideally six months or more, after their departure date.